chaosim/Talk/README.md

 Talk
 ====

-Talk is a programming language with one unusual feature: functions accept arguments at any place not just at the end.
-In other words, while most languages force you to declare functions this way:
+Talk is a programming language with one defining feature: functions accept arguments at any place not just at the end.
+While in most languages you're forced to declare them like this:

     FunctionName(argument1, argument2)

-Talk is happy to let you do it like this:
+Talk is happy to let you do it this way:

     (argument1)FunctionName(argument2)

 ###What's so great about that?###
+Readability.

-Consider a function that returns the first N numbers from a list that are greater than a certain number T. In other languages, you end up with something hard to understand such as:
+Consider a function that returns the first N numbers from a list greater than a certain number T. In other languages, you end up with something hard to understand such as this:

     GetFirstGreaterThan(N, intList, T)

-With Talk, you can declare the same function this way:
+With Talk, you can declare the same function the following way:

     GetFirst(N)ItemsIn(intList)GreaterThan(T)

-This is simple and clear.
-You don't need any comments to understand it because it practically reads like a comment itself.
+which is simple and clear.
+You don't need any comments it because it practically reads like a comment itself.

 ###Invocations###
 Talk's function invocation syntax takes this expressiveness a step further.
 It offers a number of independent features which work together to make function calls look like English sentences: